AARP Hearing Center

 Did You Know?

-Fresh fruits and veggies are packed with vitamins and minerals, and manufacturers add vitamins and minerals to everyday foods like breakfast cereals and beverages.
+Fresh fruits and vegetables are packed with vitamins and minerals, and manufacturers add vitamins and minerals to everyday foods like breakfast cereals and beverages.
 So you may be getting more nutrients through your diet than you think.
 Consuming more than you need — perhaps by adding unnecessary supplements — raises the risk of side effects.

 More From AARP